mvonhasselbach/XSLTrafoResourceThingworxExtensions/XSLTrafoResource/README.md

 When the xsl trafo comes from a File in the FileRepo, it will resolve references (e.g. in <includes/> and <imports/>) relative to the specified (top-level) xsl file.

 When using XML parameters (i.e. Thingworx variables of type XML) Thingworx doesn't allow DTD and xml processing instructions.
 You may have to strip them out in this case.
 An example of such a pre-processing is included in the __XSLTrafoResource Examples__ Extension in the __XSLTestThing.XMLTrafoFromFileRepoFiles()__ service.
 When getting the xml from a file in the FileReository, the parser is more permissive and allows DTD and ProcessingInstructions.
 See the __XSLTestThing.XMLTrafoFromFileRepoFiles2()__ service for an example.

+ The Thingworx importable packages of this two extension is available from the [Releases section](../../../releases).